Graduate Certificate in Health and Health Policy

 WWS 591e Policy Workshop: Implementation of the Affordable Care Act, Heather Howard and Chad Shearer

-WWS 593b Reproductive Health and Reproductive Rights, James Trussell (Session II)
+WWS 593b Reproductive Health and Reproductive Rights, James Trussell (Half-term: Session II)

 WWS 564 Poverty, Inequality and Health in the World, Angus Deaton

-WWS 594d Challenges in State and Local Health Policy, Heather Howard (Session II)
+WWS 594d Controversies in State and Local Health Policy, Heather Howard (Half-term: Session II)

-WWS 594k The Development Challenge of HIV/AIDS, Keith Hansen (Session I)
+WWS 594k The Development Challenge of HIV/AIDS, Keith Hansen (Half-term: Session I)

 In exceptional cases, students may be granted special permission to substitute one of the two required elective courses with either a health-related graduate-level course offered by a department outside of the Woodrow Wilson School (WWS), or a WWS graduate level course that is not on the list of approved electives.